11x-dev/hint-button-bug/README.md

 ***Viewing Website***:

 Assuming the above succeeded and the dev server is running, you'll want to view the website in a separate tab, as the preview will likely be either too small, or appear too squished.
-First, locate the port the server is running on, by clicking "PORTS" which is to the right of "TERMINAL" Locate the port that ends with "18888".
+First, locate the port the server is running on, by clicking "PORTS" which is to the right of "TERMINAL".
+Locate the port that ends with "18888".
 Right click it, and click "Open in Browser" -> Click "Open" to confirm.

 ![Codesandbox port 18888](https://res.cloudinary.com/dxq77puhi/image/upload/v1748892742/18888_port_11xdev_codesandbox_annotation_6_2_2025_xilnrp.png)